Going to college is an exciting time for everyone. Picking a college and choosing a major… Why not think of a bigger picture and look overseas?

 This will be the adventure of a lifetime.
 There will be so much to discover in your new home.
 Even if it is just for a year or even a semester.
-There will be new ways of doing things, new culture, new food, new friends, new learning.
+There will be new ways of doing things, new culture, new food, new friends, and new learning.

 This is a fantastic way to expose yourself to new cultures and people’s different points of view.

 Let us not be naïve though.
 It’s not something that is going to be plain sailing.
 There is a lot of organizing before you go – paperwork, visas, finances.
 When you step through airport security you are on your own.
 You must take responsibility.
-Of course, your parents will help if there is a major issue but all the small day to day stuff you will have to manage on your own.
+Of course, your parents will help if there is a major issue but all the small day-to-day stuff you will have to manage on your own.

 That can be very daunting initially.
-Especially if you are going somewhere that they don’t speak English as a first language.
+Especially if you are going somewhere where they don’t speak English as a first language.
 Most if not all Europeans speak English.
 If you have a few key phrases

-‘My Italian is not great, sorry’,
+‘My Italian is not great, sorry,

 ‘Do you speak English?’